huszy/badgun/README.md

 BADGUN starts car racing.

 Help BADGUN get more money!
-Use the arrow keys to accelerate, slow down, or turn the car.
+Use the arrow keys (or W,A,S,D) to accelerate, slow down, or turn the car.
 Reach as far as possible in a given time, make your way to the next level.
 Collect as much coins as possible.
 Use the brake, sometime a slower speed gets you farther.
 Avoid the obstacles, and watch out for the heavy traffic.

 Key features:
 - Constantly accelerating gameplay